-The external doors and outdoor private areas must be accessible by wheelchair and the bathroom vanity and handbasin should either be accessible in either a seated or standing position.
+The external doors and outdoor private areas must be accessible by wheelchair and the bathroom vanity and handbasin should be accessible in either a seated or standing position.

 There should be power supplies to doors and windows including blinds for the retrofit of automation, as necessary.
 Plus you must also consider if the kitchen sink, bench, cooktop and key appliances such as oven, microwave, dishwasher, washing machine and dryer should be accessible from a seated or standing position in order to meet the residents needs.

-It must also be resilient to minimize risk to the participant and the community and to reduce the likelihood of reactive maintenance.
+It must also be resilient to minimize risk to the participant, to carers and the community and to reduce the likelihood of reactive maintenance.
 To achieve this, ‘Robust’ dwellings must make use of resilient but inconspicuous materials that can reduce the risk of injury and disturbances and cope with very heavy use.
 These include secure windows, doors and external areas, high impact wall linings, fittings and fixtures such as blinds and door handles, soundproofing and laminated glass.

 The design should also include adequate space and safeguards to support the needs of residents with complex behaviours and provide areas of retreat for other residents and staff to avoid harm.